ibiyemisi64/SENSE/flutter/alds/README.md

 ## Unit Testing

-### Local Storage
+### Local Storage (`storage.dart`)

-- [ ] Deleting an item from local storage actually deletes the item
+- [ ] Deleting an item from local storage successfully deletes the item (`removeLocation`)
-- [ ] Updating an item in local storage ...
+- [ ] Updating an existing item in local storage successfully updates the item (`updateLocation`)
-- [ ] Adding an item to local storage ...
+- [ ] Adding a new item to local storage successfully adds the item

 ### Saved Locations

+- [ ] If no saved locations exist, the page should display "No Saved Locations"
+- [ ] If saved locations do exist, each saved location should appear as a card on the page
+- [ ] Clicking on the "3 dots" should allow the user to access "Edit" or "Delete" functionalities
+- [ ] User should be able to view all their existing saved locations
+- [ ] Deleting a Saved Location removes the item from the list of saved locations
+- [ ] Deleting a Saved Location, then adding a new saved location (from the Map Page) shows the new item but not the deleted item
-- [ ] Deleting an item from the Saved Locations page removes the item from local storage
+- [ ] Deleting a Saved Location, then updating an existing saved location (from the Map Page) updates the existing item and removes the deleted item
+- [ ] Deleting a Saved Location does not change the ordering of the other items in the list (since no sort is applied)
-- [ ] Editing a Saved Location edits the name of the item in local storage
+- [ ] Editing a Saved Location edits the name of the item
+- [ ] Editing a Saved Location does not change the position of the item in the saved locations list (since no sort is applied)

 ### Map Page

+- [ ] The page should render a "circular waiting animation" before the saved locations are completely read from local storage
+- [ ] When local storage is successfully retrieved, a map, dropdown, and a "Validate Location" button should render
+- [ ] Validating an item with no name should not add that item to saved locations
 - [ ] Validating an item that isn't in the saved locations adds it to saved locations
 - [ ] Validating an item that is in the saved locations merges the saved location (i.e. the position of the saved location updates)
+- [ ] The user should be able to type into the text area of the dropdown
+- [ ] If the user does not have saved locations, the dropdown entries should be empty
-- [ ] Dropdown entries are our saved locations
+- [ ] If the user has saved locations, the dropdown entries should be the user's saved locations
-- [ ] If the user is in a saved location, it outputs the name of that saved location
+- [ ] If the user is in a saved location, the page displays the name of that saved location

 ### Settings Page